envimate/httpmate/docs/11_UseCases1.md

 This chapter assumes you understand basic http and HttpMate concepts, especially the mechanics of marshalling and unmarshalling.

-So far, we showed you how to handle requests in a very low-level fashion using the `HttpHandler` interface in the examples.
+So far, we introduced you how to handling requests in a very low-level fashion using the `HttpHandler` interface in the examples.
 This way, you can directly access request and response features like headers and query parameters.